COSI

 COSI (/'koʊsaɪ/), officially the Center of Science and Industry, is a science museum and research center in Columbus, Ohio.
 COSI was opened to the public on 29 March 1964 and remained there for 35 years.
 In 1999, COSI was moved to a 320000 sqft facility, designed by Japanese architect Arata Isozaki along a bend in the Scioto River in the Franklinton neighborhood.
 COSI features more than 300 interactive exhibits throughout themed exhibition areas.

-As a center of science and industry (rather than a standalone science center), COSI established embedded partnerships with local organizations.
-WOSU@COSI (Central Ohio's NPR member station and Public Broadcasting Service public media station) maintains a digital media center and offices; the Ohio State University maintains a center of research as well as health & medicine laboratories staffed by medical residents, and Columbus Historical Society maintains offices and exhibit space.

-COSI operates one of the largest outreach education program of any science museum in the United States.
-It includes "COSI in the Classroom", "21st Century Lab" field trip experiences, international distance education interactive video conferencing programs, and their "COSI On Wheels" traveling outreach program.
-In 1972, COSI originated the Camp-In overnight program for Girl Scouts and Boy Scouts – a concept now commonplace in museums nationwide.
-Since 1964, COSI has engaged with nearly 30 million unique visitors through on-site and outreach programs.
+Until the COVID-19 pandemic, COSI operated the largest outreach education program of any science museum in the United States.
+Anchored by COSI on Wheels – a whole-school outreach program traveling throughout Ohio and the surrounding Midwest – as well as local COSI on Wheels Workshops, Camp COSI on Wheels, and Interactive Videoconference programs reaching 350000 learners each year outside of the museum at their peak.